 Types of kidney transplants

-A deceased donor transplant comes from someone who has just passed away but had a healthy kidney.
+A deceased donor transplant comes from someone you may or may not have known who has just passed away but had a healthy kidney.

-- Getting a deceased donor transplant requires being on a waitlist, which can be several months or years.
+- Getting a deceased donor transplant requires being on a waitlist for several months or years.

-- As soon as a deceased donor kidney match becomes available for you, you will get a call to come to the hospital for surgery right away, usually in a matter of a few hours.
+- As soon as a deceased donor kidney becomes available for your child, you will get a call to come to the hospital for surgery right away, usually in a matter of a few hours..

 - Deceased kidney donor transplants last an average of 10 years but can last for a longer or shorter amount of time.

-- The donor will need to go through medical testing to ensure they are healthy and a good match
+- The donor will have to go through medical testing to make sure they are healthy and a good match.

 - If you can find a kidney donor match, you can schedule the date of the transplant surgery